 For more information on social hosting laws, visit StandStrongCoalition.org.

 The 46th Credit is one of the strategies we use to provide all Stevenson students with coordinated substance use/misuse awareness and prevention education.
 It is typically offered within our health classes.
 The curriculum consists of information on the topics of alcohol, nicotine, prescription medications and illicit drugs and includes an exam to assess knowledge.

 I already took Health, so why am I being asked to take the 46th Credit?

 Students who took Health elsewhere and those who did not pass the 46th Credit exam in their SHS Health class, need to successfully complete the 46th Credit to be granted access to graduation ceremony privileges.

 What is on the exam and how do I prepare for the 46th Credit?

-No preparation or study materials are necessary prior to taking the exam.
-It consists of 31 objective questions (multiple choice and true/false) presented in a series of brief videos.
-A score of at least 25 is required to pass; if you do not achieve 80%, you will be asked to repeat the assessment.
+No preparation or study materials are necessary prior to taking the exam, which consists of objective questions.
+A score of at least 60% is required to pass; if you do not achieve 60%, you will be asked to repeat the assessment.

 How can I schedule a time to complete the 46th Credit?

 You will receive a link during your senior year.
 You may also contact Dr. Cortesi with any questions at firstname.lastname@example.org.